i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/README.md

 ## Linting

-I use shellcheck to find sources of uninteded errors.
+I use shellcheck to find sources of unintended errors.

    `$ shellcheck cli.sh`